Phool Chand Mullana

 Phool Chand Mullana (born 6 April 1941) is an Indian lawyer and politician.
-He is a B.A., LL.B. by education.
 He was elected four times as MLA (in 1972, 1982, 1991 and 2005) from Ambala District to Mulana Assembly constituency.

+Early life and education

+Phool Chand Mullana was born on 6 April 1941 in Milak Khas, Punjab, British India.
+He completed his education with a Bachelor of Arts and Bachelor of Laws.

+Political career

+Phool Chand Mullana was elected four times as a Member of the Legislative Assembly (MLA) from the Mulana Assembly constituency in Ambala district, Haryana, in 1972, 1982, 1991 and 2005.

-He was a cabinet minister in the Haryana government, handling the portfolios of Revenue, PWD, Education, Forest and Technical Education.
-He was president of the Haryana Pradesh Congress Committee from 2007 to 2014.
-He is chairman of the Haryana State Scheduled Caste Commission.
+He served as a cabinet minister in the Government of Haryana and handled several portfolios, including Revenue, Public Works Department (PWD), Education, Forest, and Technical Education.
 He was awarded Haryana Ratan in 2005 for his contribution to the politics and social welfare of Haryana.

+He also served as the President of the Haryana Pradesh Congress Committee from 2007 to 2014.

+Personal life

+His son, Varun Chaudhary is serving as a Member of Parliament of the 18th Lok Sabha representing Ambala.

-His son Varun Chaudhary is INC MLA in the 2019 Haryana Legislative Assembly from Mulana constituency.
-His daughter Kalpana Kataria is an Indian Revenue Officer and Commissioner of Income Tax and his son in law Sh Rajender Kataria is an IAS officer presently working as Secretary to Government of Karnataka, Departments of Agriculture, Horticulture & Sericulture.
+His daughter, Kalpana Kataria, is an Indian Revenue Officer and serves as Commissioner of Income Tax.
+His son-in-law, Rajender Kataria, is an Indian Administrative Service (IAS) officer and is currently working as Secretary to the Government of Karnataka, Department of Agriculture, Horticulture and Sericulture.

+His daughter-in-law Pooja Chaudhary is currently serving as a Member of the Legislative Assembly from the Mulana Assembly constituency.